 Iowa Craft Brew Festival

+Celebrate 15 years of the Iowa Craft Brew Festival!
 Drink up at the Iowa Craft Brew Festival, enjoying unlimited samples from over 70 Iowa breweries.
 Make sure you grab a few bites too!
-At least eight local food trucks will serve up eats including Top Bun, What the Fries?, and Nina’s Tacos.
+At least eight local food trucks will serve up eats including Graze Craze charcuterie, Mala’s Kitchen, and Nina’s Tacos.

 Greek Food Fair

 What started as a small fair in a church parking lot is now overflowing into the street!
 In addition to favorites like baklava and gyros, the Greek Food Fair introduces locals to savory eats like Loukaniko, or pork sausage, and tiropita, or feta wrapped in phyllo dough.
-They’ve also added a few Serbian items.
 There’s a good chance you’ll see a street dance while waiting in line for loukoumathes, which are the crown jewel of this festival.

 BBQ and Brew at the Ballpark

-The Iowa Pork Association’s second BBQ and Brew at the Ballpark serves up samples of both beer and pork.
+The Iowa Pork Association’s BBQ and Brew at the Ballpark serves up samples of both beer and pork, made from fellow Iowans like you!
 Enjoy a barbecue competition, participate in games, and listen to live music while soaking up the sun in the Iowa Cubs parking lot.

 Cajun Fest Boil and Brew

-A relative newcomer to the food festival scene, Cajun Fest Boil and Brew gives Desmoinians all you can eat crawfish.
+Cajun Fest Boil and Brew gives Desmoinians all you can eat crawfish.
 If the bugs of the sea aren’t your thing, there’s also jambalaya, beignets, and corn because no seafood boil is complete without corn.
+Enjoy live music, and a sense of community centered around a mutual love for cajun cuisine.

 Des Moines Arts Festival

-Ranking number 5 in USA Today’s 10 Best art festivals in the country, the Des Moines Arts Festival doesn’t seem like it’s about food.
+Ranking #5 in USA Today’s “10 Best Art Festivals in the Country”, the Des Moines Arts Festival doesn’t seem like it’s about food.
 But culinary arts are a thing too!
 There are two food courts and a “curated craft beer tent,” which shows the Arts Festival takes food as seriously as creativity.

 July